How often do you run the trek?

 Because of insurance and liability reasons, the minimum age for this trek is generally 18.
 The age could be potentially reduced with parental consent and the minors ability to complete the trek itinerary.
 If bringing your teenagers along on this trek may interest you, we are happy to discuss.

 How fit do I need to be and can I get fit?

-Anyone should be able to undertake the various day trek on this Three Capes Track adventure with a reasonable level of fitness and health.
-The longest trek is the Waterfall Bay to Fortescue Bay which is approximately 18km and 8-9 hours of walking depending on team's speed, so, if you can walk with regular rests over this distance and time with a light day pack, you'll comfortably complete this adventure itinerary.
+Anyone should be able to undertake the various day treks on this Three Capes Track and Tasman Peninsula trek with a medium level of fitness and health.
+The fitter and more endurance you have though, the easier the days will be and the quicker your recovery.
+The longest trek is the Waterfall Bay to Fortescue Bay which is approximately 18km and 8-9 hours of walking depending on the team's speed, so, if you can walk undulating terrain with hills, with regular rests over this distance and time with a light day pack, you'll comfortably complete this adventure itinerary.

 We recommend joining one of our local weekend Six Foot Track treks or free Saturday morning monthly walks to measure your current fitness and endurance levels.

 We are qualified personal trainers, so we will assess your current fitness levels and provide a training program that would be suited to complete this trek comfortably.
 If you are unsure, please contact the Peak Potential Adventures team to discuss your situation and to see if this trek is suited to you.

 What equipment will I require?

 The equipment list is on the website under additional information.
 Once you have reviewed the list, we will then discuss with you your equipment requirements and budget.
 Some last-minute equipment can be purchased in Hobart if required.